Rolv-Apneseth/pdf-watermarker/README.md

 You can add files and remove ones already added from the list, or add all pdf files from a chosen folder.

 Hit watermark pdfs to execute the script on the selected pdfs.

+The outcome pop up will appear if the script was executed successfully.
+Click ok to end the program.